sofia-malyshok/projekt_skryptowe/README.md

 def search_recipe(self, id):
     ...
 ```
 Firstly in this method `body_frame ` is cleared, then `fetch_recipe` and `display_recipe` methods are called.
-As a result detailed information about choosen recipe is displayed.
+As a result detailed information about choosen recipe is displayed

 <br>